Rockaway Boardwalk Redevelopment & Storm Resiliency

 Presented with the opportunity to enhance what the American Society of Civil Engineers cites as one of the seven wonders of the modern world, Jacobs started working with the Panama Canal Authority in 2007 to deliver the $5.25-billion expansion of the canal in 2016.

 The project included design and construction of new Atlantic and Pacific locks to create a third lane of traffic, the Pacific access channel dry excavation and dam construction, and multiple improvements to widen and deepen the shipping channel.
 These efforts effectively doubled the canal’s tonnage capacity and made room for much longer, wider ships.
 The improvements opened the way for additional trade and greater opportunities for the people of Panama and economies around the world.

 The canal’s expansion stands as one of the largest, most internationally significant projects in the world.

-the new locks feature water-savings basins that recycle up to 60 percent of the water used per transit.
+the new locks feature water-savings basins that recycle up to 60% of the water used per transit.

-the expansion program doubled the canal’s tonnage capacity, modernizing the global gateway for trade.
+the expansion program doubled the canal’s tonnage capacity

 Their proven experience in the international program management arena has added value and mentoring to our integrated team.
 Providing professional support, Jacobs worked with the Canal Authority to assist in achieving successful completion.